UKPLab/CARE/docs/source/for_researchers/study/study_deployment.rst

 .. note::

-   For a detailed example including external GPU provider setup and broker integration, see the :doc:`Ruhr University Bochum Study <ruhr_uni_bochum_study>`.
+   For a detailed example including external GPU provider setup, broker integration and nlp integration, see the :doc:`Revision Workflow Study Example <study_with_nlp>`.

 Preliminary Organizational Preparation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~